 During a recent evening of TV viewing I saw repeated airings of “Going Pink,” the latest installment in Verizon Wireless’s long-running “Susie’s Lemonade” ad campaign.
 The ads, created by McCann Erickson, feature a plucky, adorable girl, age 8 or 9, who over the course of the campaign turns a conventional idea—a neighborhood lemonade stand—into a mini-empire.
-The ads have been praised for “depicting a positive female role model” (AdWeek) and for being “memorable,” “engaging,” and “heartwarming” (Beyond Madison Avenue).
+The ads have been praised for “depicting a positive female role model” (AdWeek) and for being “memorable,” “engaging,” and “heartwarming.”

-The spots—you can the original one here—are indeed charming and expertly produced.
+The spots are indeed charming and expertly produced.
 But something bothers me about them: Susie.
 Not the character—her name.

 Think about it: how many 8-, 9-, or 10-year-old American girls do you know named Susie?
 If you have a young daughter, was Susan or Susie on your short list of names for her?
 I’m guessing the answers to those questions are “none” and “no,” because Susan/Susie is very far out of the 21st-century baby-naming mainstream (yet not far enough out to be cycling back into popularity, like some early-20th-century names).
 The last time Susan was in the top 100 baby names was in the 1980s, according to the Baby Name Wizard’s Name Voyager tool.
 (It ranked #4 in the 1950s and #3 in the 1960s.)
 In 2010, the last year for which statistics are available, Susan barely appears on the graph: its rank was #792.